How To Find Your Optimal Running Paces

 It's important to know that running pace calculators don't often list your exact race paces as ranges, but you should still think of them in that way during training.
 This will help you learn your perceived effort for various paces (which is especially important if you forget your watch for a training run!) and can help you account for any changes from one training run to the next.

-“This is another reason why the time trial is helpful,” said Dodds.
-“It [is] not important that the math is perfect on this, because the math will fail to include personal stress loads, quality of sleep, heat and environment.”
+"This is another reason why the time trial is helpful", said Dodds.
+"It [is] not important that the maths is perfect on this, because the maths will fail to include personal stress loads, quality of sleep, heat and environment".

-Running by feel — which becomes possible as you pay attention to your perceived effort — will help you know if your calculated race paces (or even casual running paces) are, in fact, optimal for you.
-If not, this could be a clue that you need to tweak your goal race pace or goal causal pace.
+Running by feel—which becomes possible as you pay attention to your perceived effort—will help you know if your calculated race paces (or even casual running paces) are, in fact, optimal for you.
+If not, this could be a clue that you need to tweak your goal race pace or goal casual pace.

 Keep track of your progress.